upmaru/memovee-tama/tmdb-movie-browsing/querying.md

 - **Never** use `match_all` in this follow-up step—the query MUST stay scoped to the IDs returned by the text search.
 - **Showing more results after a follow-up request**:
   - Keep the original pool of IDs from the text search intact so you can keep reusing it.
-  - When the user says "show me more", run another `search-index_query-and-sort-based-search` with the same `terms` filter on the ID pool, add a `must_not` clause containing the IDs of the movies you already displayed, and keep `limit: 10`.
+  - When the user says "show me more", run another `search-index_query-and-sort-based-search` with the same `terms` filter on the ID pool (inside the `query` object), then add a top-level `filter` object whose `bool.must_not` lists the IDs you already displayed.
+Keep `limit: 10`.
 This effectively pages through the pre-fetched results without rerunning the expensive text search.
-  - **CRITICAL**: Always include the FULL list of IDs from the original text search in the `terms` filter and track every ID you have already shown.
-The next call must keep the same `terms` list, append the seen IDs to `must_not`, and reuse the same sort array.
+  - **CRITICAL**: Always include the FULL list of IDs from the original text search in the `query.terms` list and track every ID you have already shown.
+The next call must keep the same `query.terms` list, append the seen IDs to `filter.bool.must_not`, and reuse the same sort array.
 This guarantees that the limit of 10 produces only unseen titles.
     ```json
     {
       "path": {